 8 Habits To Help You Avoid a Phishing Scam

 We’ve now looked at a few ways in which you can identify a phishing scam.
-Hopefully with these tips, you’ll know what to look for with these phishing emails, and be able to avoid falling prey to such a scam.
+Hopefully, with these tips, you’ll know what to look for with these phishing emails.
+Therefore, you’ll be able to avoid falling prey to such a scam.
 However, there are some habits you should try to enforce with yourself and your team.
 These habits are more or less common sense, but often we overlook the importance of them.

 Habit #1: Look for the Lock

 These days, you shouldn’t be trusting any site that doesn’t have verified security.
 This means the URL will begin with HTTPS (not http).
 Any sites with https will have a little padlock on the address bar, so you know it’s safe.
 If you end up on a site that is not secure, make sure you don’t enter any information on the site.